AmeyGirdhari/Data-Anlayst-assignment/README.md

 * 1) What is the monthly & quaterly sales data by SKU?

- solu: for this problem input data is given in the form of date columns.by processing this date columns it conveted into monthly and quaterly sales format.
+  solution: for this problem input data is given in the form of date columns.by processing this date columns it conveted into monthly and quaterly sales format.

 * 2) Which are the top 3 months in terms of overall sales?

- solu:from the monthly sales data by performing column operations top 3 months according to overall sales are found.
+  solution:from the monthly sales data by performing column operations top 3 months according to overall sales are found.

 * 3) Which SKUs are outliers in terms sales in any month?

- solu:for this problem auguest 2019 data is selected. standard score for the each data is calculated. by using threshold condition outliers present in data are found.
+  solution:for this problem auguest 2019 data is selected. standard score for the each data is calculated. by using threshold condition outliers present in data are found.